jeremenichelli/jeremias.codes/src/speaking/index.md

 layout: base
 title: Speaking
 type: speaking
 excerpt: I used to give talks and enjoyed it a lot, made tons of friends.
-For now I stopped.
-I might get back to it in the future, or not.
+I took a break for now, but might get back to it in the future.
-tag_line: In the meantime my community efforts go to being the best ambassador possible for [JSHeroes](//jsheroes.io/) conference.
+tag_line: In the meantime my community efforts go to being the best ambassador possible to the [JSHeroes](//jsheroes.io/) conference.
 ---

 <div class="section section__with-divider">